ocaml-gospel/gospel/docs/docs/language/syntax.md

 :::

-## Specifications and documentation comments
+## Specifications and Documentation Comments

-Note that Gospel annotations can be combined with traditional documentation comments, *e.g.* as follows:
+Note that Gospel annotations can be combined with traditional documentation comments.
+For example:

 ```ocaml invalidSyntax
 val eucl_division: int -> int -> int * int